scientific-python/specs/meta-spec-0000.md

 included in the [SPEC listing]({{< relref "/spec_overview.md" >}}), and linked to a
 [`specs` discussion topic](https://discuss.scientific-python.org/c/specs/accepted/15).
+It typically is accepted once there is some agreement that the SPEC describes a useful proposal, recommendation, or idea for coordinating projects.
+Often, implementation details will need to be developed and negotiated with projects and will necessarily develop and evolve after the SPEC is accepted.

 Adopted
 : Any project in the ecosystem can adopt any SPEC.
 Each SPEC describes what adopting it means in its _Ecosystem Adoption_ section.
-Every project is resposible for deciding whether they will adopt a SPEC according to their own governance process.
+Every project is responsible for deciding whether they will adopt a SPEC according to their own governance process.

 Endorsed